-Included in revenues arising from the sales of medical devices are revenues of approximately \$7.1 million (2016: \$19.0 million) which arose from sales to the Group's largest customer.
-Apart from this largest customer, there was no other single customer that contributed more than 10% of the consolidated revenue for the years ended July 31, 2017 and 2016.
+Included in revenues arising from the sales of medical devices are revenues of approximately \$12.1 million (2017: \$7.1 million) which arose from sales to the Group's largest customer.
+The Group's largest customer during the year is different from previous year's.
+Apart from this largest customer, there was no other single customer that contributed more than 10% of the consolidated revenue for the years ended July 31, 2018 and 2017.